Marisolos/Marisolos/README.md

-# Hello 👋
+# Hi 👋

-I'm here to learn!
-Former IT and management student, my goal is to keep up with coding while doing my masters in digital transformation.
+My goal is to keep up with coding while doing my masters in digital transformation.
 These are my projects so far:

 -  **Uni project** – A web application built with **Vue.js** and **Firebase**, with some HTML, CSS, and JavaScript.
 -  **Personal project** – Streamlit-based case processing simulator with SQLite backend, Python rule engine, dynamic filtering, statistics, and CSV export.